franktfye/parent-child-simulation/README.md

 ```

 For the GPT-4 model, we accessed API via AzureOpenAI.
 You need to setup the api key and endpoint in system environmental variables before you execute these scripts.
 You can also change it to official OpenAI API if you like.
+Make sure you deployed your models and put the correct model names in the scripts.